mozilla/Addon-Tests/README.md

 #### Running tests locally

 Tests are run using the py.test library.
 You will find examples here for running all of the tests, tests in one file and running a single test.

+WebDriver does not need a Selenium Server or Grid to run so these examples bypass this step and just use the --driver command.

 An example of running all tests without a Selenium Server: